 If the opponent sees through this, they might push you whenever you try to get fake control.

-Now, this is clearly a bad strategy when you are playing at a full table.
-But heads up poker is a different game and demands advanced strategies.
+Now, this is a bad strategy when you are playing at a full table.
+But heads up, poker is a different game and demands advanced strategies.
 You can actually win by calling if you can figure out the odds.

 A genuine calling station is a player who does not get a read.
 And because of this, the player does not fold as they believe that they will lose.

 But you can use this strategy to your benefit.
-If you are able to read how strong your opponent’s hand is, you can act like a calling station.
-Make them believe you are a calling station when you, in fact, have a stronger hand.
+If you can read how strong your opponent’s hand is, you can act like a calling station.
+Make them believe you are a calling station when you have a stronger hand.

-This approach should be applied when you really have a stronger hand.
+This approach should be applied when you have a stronger hand.

 But you might need to apply some twisted strategy here.
-One of the best heads up poker tips is to trick your opponent into thinking that you are a specific “type” of player and get them to play like you want them to.
+One of the best tips is to trick your opponent into thinking that you are a specific “type” of player and get them to play like you want them to.